-The Head, Deputy or Assistant Headteacher will decide if a student is to be internally isolated.
+The Head, Deputy, Assistant Headteacher or Year Leader will decide if a student is to be internally isolated.
 An internal isolation is for students who have been involved in a serious incident or have persistently challenged school rules.

 When establishing the facts in relation to an external decision, the Senior Leadership Team and Year Leaders must apply the civil standards of proof i.e. 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt.'